 - Trace and Major Elemental Analysis: Using 300-1000 mg of sample, major and trace element analysis can be carried out for P, Na, Mg, Al, Si, Ti, Mn, Cu, Zn, Sr, Zr, Ni, Rb, Ba, V, Cr, La, Ce, Y, Co, Ga, U, Fe, K, Ca, S, As, Th, and Pb.
 The majors are reported as oxides and the traces as elements.
 This analysis is generally carried out on "an oven-dried" basis.

 - Plant Analysis: Using approximately 5 g of dry material, analysis is carried out for Zn, Cu, Fe, Mn, Ca, K, Cl, P, Si, Al, Mg, Na, and speciation of S (SO42-, co-valent S, and total S).
 Plant samples are generally ground and pressed into 32mm discs and analysed directly.
-The plant analyses are non-destructive so the XRF analysed material is available for further work.
+The plant analyses are non-destructive, so the XRF analysed material is available for further work.

 Our proud history in XRF spectrometry

 In 1950, Edward Radoslovich developed an XRF spectrograph to carry out quantitative analysis of certain major elements in soil colloids and to use as a complementary technique to optical spectrography for the analysis of heavier non-metals.

-Since this early work, Dr. Keith Norrish and his colleagues developed a number of XRF methods for the analysis of mineralogical and plant materials.
+Since this early work, Dr. Keith Norrish from our Adelaide XRF laboratory and his colleagues developed several XRF methods for the analysis of mineralogical and plant materials.